k4u5h1k/CompuDex/README.md

 # CompuDex
-An index of programming languages.
+An index of popular programming languages.

 ## Script Format
 ```